- Mangyan culture

 The MHC, KPLN, MM and POs are not liable for any untoward incident that may happen upon your entry into the community.
 It is reiterated that such incident is beyond our control.

-Researchers and visitors will undergo post-visit processing facilitated by MM field staff or the KPLN/PO.
+Researchers and visitors may undergo post-visit processing facilitated by MM field staff or the KPLN/PO.

 If a research study will be published, it must be validated and approved (following IPRA provisions) by the Mangyan group/s it covers prior to publication.
 If the published material becomes commercially successful, applicable laws for payment of royalties to the relevant Mangyan group/s will apply.
 Please contact us for further information.